GalestrikeTTV/dmenu-manager/mandwm/README.md

 ### scripts folders
+All of these folders have more detailed explanations inside their respective READMEs.
-* default: standard scripts that are called by default.
-Can be edited but not added to.
+* shell: standard scripts that are called when updating the statusbar.
-* custom: scripts that can add content to the dwm bar, like default.
-Can be set to run either in source code or through a dbus call.
-* execute: custom scripts that will be shown to user through dmenu and then executed when picked.
+* rust: **CURRENTLY UNIMPLEMENTED** Rust scripts that are compiled into mandwm.
+* init: called on creation and cleaned up on destruction.